 First off, it is important to make sure the doctor has formalized those restrictions in writing.
 After that, you have to decide what to do next.
-Under Illinois law, your entitlement to TTD, Temporary Total Disability benefits ends when you reach MMI (check the article on maximum medical improvement).
+Under Illinois law, your entitlement to TTD, or Temporary Total Disability benefits, ends when you reach MMI (check the article on maximum medical improvement).

 There is good news though.
 You may be eligible for what is known as Maintenance benefits.
 These are a continuation of your TTD benefits.
 However, more and more often, employers require that you perform a job search in order to be eligible for maintenance benefits.

 This isn’t as simple as just filling out some applications online.
 Illinois courts have found that you must prove your job search was both diligent, i.e.… you are looking hard enough, and appropriate, i.e.… you are looking for the correct types of jobs.
 This can definitely be harder than it sounds.

 Working out a plan for what jobs you can apply for, making sure that you have an updated resume, and ensuring proper follow-up with potential employers are all minimum standards.
 If this sounds like work, that’s because it is.
 In this scenario, finding a job can become more work than just having a job, and certainly more stressful.
 But you will need to think of searching for a job as though it were now your job.

 You will of course also have to provide solid documentation.
 Keep logs of all the W’s.
 When, where, who, and what you applied for.
 Document the methods you used to apply, and keep records of e-mails or any written correspondence.
 If you fill out a physical application, make sure to get a copy of it for yourself.